-JPEG and PNG file types are recommended for creating still image content for optimum output on the Mbox server.
+JPEG and PNG file types are recommended for creating still image content for optimum output from Mbox.
 For movie content, ProRes is the recommended codec for optimum video playback, but care should be taken to choose the right level of ProRes to match your quality and performance requirements.
-Mbox Designer will play movies that use other QuickTime codecs, if the appropriate codec is installed on the server.
+Mbox will play movies that use other QuickTime codecs, if the appropriate codec is installed on the server.
 However, sometimes those movies may not load as quickly or play as smoothly as movies that use the preferred codecs.
 For best results, all custom content should be created in a single, common format.
 The ProRes codec is strongly recommended.
-(Refer to "Creating Custom Content" on page 160 for more information.)
+(Refer to "Creating Custom Content" on page 122 for more information.)